 Albert Mangelsdorff, Amon Düül II, Atomic Rooster, Beggars Opera, Billy Joel, Brinsley Schwarz, Buddy Miles Express, Country Joe McDonald, Curved Air, East Of Eden, Ekseption, Eri Foerster, Faces (didn’t play), Family, Frumpy, Home, Humble Pie, Jerusalem, Karthago, Linda Lewis, Lindisfarne, Max Merritt and the Meteors, Nazareth, New Riders of the Purple Sage, Osibisa, Pacific Gas & Electric, Pink Floyd, Quiver, Rory Gallagher, Roy Young Band, Sam Apple Pie, Savoy Brown, Spencer Davis, Status Quo, The Doors, The Incredible String Band, The Kinks, Tom Paxton, Uriah Heep, Wishbone Ash, Strawbs

 It did turn into a bit of a heavy scene though.
 For the performers the facilities were limited.
-No dressing rooms or nor a toilets, caravans only for prominent groups like Pink Floyd and Beggar's Opera.
+No dressing rooms or nor a toilets, caravans only for prominent groups like Pink Floyd and the then popular underground band, Beggar's Opera.

 The two-part stage was set up by English stage managers and sound engineers.
 Stewards were armed with iron chains, fixed knives, steel pipes and knuckles, and they caused several bloody incidents.
 The meadow area on which some of the visitors camped - also directly in front of the stage - was boggy.
 The tents near the stage hindered visitors and had a negative effect on the acoustics .
 Even in the middle of the area, the music was difficult to hear.
 The toilet trucks were opposite the stage at the other end of the square, where the water points were also located.